CIS5650-Fall-2025/Project3-CUDA-Path-Tracer/README.md

 <img src="output/fov-monkey-blur.png" alt="fov monkey blur" width="49%">
 <img src="output/fov-monkey.png" alt="fov monkey" width="49%">

 Here you can see the depth of field and the changing focal distance.
 The effect is controlled by 2 parameters, one is the lens radius and the other is the focal distance.
 Interestingly, this does not actually have much of a performance impact.
-It is really easy to implement, and just involves moving the camera slightly for each pixel caluclated.
+It is really easy to implement, and just involves moving the camera slightly for each pixel calculated.
 The only difference is in the origin of the ray from the camera.
 Since all it does is use this slightly different ray and everything else is the same, the performance is about the same.

-The hypothetical CPU version of this would be the same as the hypothetical CPU verison of the normal path tracer, where each path is computed sequentially.
+The hypothetical CPU version of this would be the same as the hypothetical CPU version of the normal path tracer, where each path is computed sequentially.
 This feature was pretty easy to implement on top of the current path tracer since it only modified one step.
 This feature specifically doesn't benefit any more from being on the GPU compared to a normal path tracer.
 (They both run at about 8 fps for `cornell.json`.)

 ### Arbitrary Mesh Loading